 - A higher interest rate will be charged

-The interest is compounded monthly, not semi-annually.
+The interest for positive balances and variable rate sub-accounts is compounded monthly.
+For fixed rate sub-accounts, interest is compounded semi-annually.
 However, it doesn’t really compound because the interest must be paid off each month.
 To do an apples-to-apples comparison of effective interest rates, you should add about 0.10% to 0.15% (10 to 15 Basis Points or BPS) to the posted Manulife One rates.
 For example, 8% compounded semi-annually, not in advance would have an effective rate of 8.16% at year-end, whereas, 8% compounded monthly, not in advance, would have an effective rate of 8.30% - a difference of 0.14% (or 14 BPS).

 A credited rateisinterestyou earn on the positive balance in your main Manulife One account.
 It’s calculated on your daily closing balance and paid to you each month.
 The credited interest rate is variable, it’s not guaranteed and can change at any time.